People v. Golb: Background

-Raphael Golb is the son of Norman Golb, a professor of Jewish history and civilization at the Oriental Institute of the University of Chicago, a key proponent of the viewpoint that the Dead Sea Scrolls found at Qumran were not the product of the Essenes, a view held by many authorities, including University of North Carolina professor Bart D. Ehrman, Frank Moore Cross of Harvard University and Lawrence Schiffman of New York University.
+Raphael Golb is the son of the late historian Norman Golb, a professor of Jewish history and civilization at the Oriental Institute of the University of Chicago, a key proponent of the viewpoint that the Dead Sea Scrolls found at Qumran were not the product of the Essenes, a view held by many authorities, including University of North Carolina professor Bart D. Ehrman, Frank Moore Cross of Harvard University and Lawrence Schiffman of New York University.
 Norman Golb's opposing view held that the scrolls were written elsewhere and moved to Qumran in anticipation of the Roman siege and destruction of Jerusalem.

 In 2008, the North Carolina Museum of Natural Sciences opened a Dead Sea Scrolls exhibit, and invited Bart Ehrman to lecture on the topic.
 Raphael Golb then sent a letter from email ID "frank.cross2" signing "Frank Cross" to four scholars at the University of North Carolina, linking to an anonymous blog post by Golb in which he had said that the museum should not have invited Ehrman to speak because he was not a Scrolls expert.
 The "Frank Cross" email commented, "It looks like Bart has gone and put his foot in his mouth again."

 Later in 2008, the Jewish Museum in New York City held a Dead Sea Scrolls exhibit and invited Lawrence Schiffman.
 Golb wrote an article, using the pseudonym "Peter Kaufman", which accused Schiffman of plagiarizing (a "little-known case of apparent academic quackery") some of Norman Golb's ideas.
 Golb then created the email with ID "larry.schiffman" and used it to send emails to four of Schiffman's students with this message and a citation to the "Kaufman" article:

 Apparently, someone is intent on exposing a minor failing of mine that dates back almost fifteen years ago.
 You are not to mention the name of the scholar in question to any of our students, and every effort must be made to prevent this article from coming to their attention.
 This is my career at stake.
 I hope you will all understand.

 Golb then sent a similar email message to every member of Schiffman's department at NYU.
 Next Golb sent emails to the university's Provost and the Dean of Graduate Studies, posing as Schiffman and asking them what he could do to counter the charges of plagiarism that the Kaufman article had raised against him.
 Golb then sent an email signed "Lawrence Schiffman" to NYU's student newspaper, imploring its staff "not to publish a word" about any plagiarism accusations against him.